jjsmontgomery/FinalPresentation_4800/README.md

 2. Seperated the WRC Plant Diversity into the years 2004 and 2013
   - These were saved as csv files named data2004 and data2013
 3. The head of each data file was curated which divides each data set into the following categories: Treatment, N. Species, N. Individuals, Sharron-Wiener Index (H’), Hmax, and EH.
-4. The csv files were then further broken down to analyze the mean stem count of N species (species data) and N individuals (indi data).
+4. The csv files were then further broken down to analyze the mean stem count of N species (species.data) and N individuals (indi.data).
 5. A graph was then created to display the mean number of species within the year 2004 and 2013.
 6. A graph was then created to display the mean number of individuals within the year 2004 and 2013.
 7. A data summary analysis was performed on the data csv files from the year 2004 and 2013.